Growing Up in the Jedi Temple

 Part 7: Say Goodbye

-Maybe he should’ve figured it out on his own.
+Maybe he should've figured it out on his own.
 But she was still in charge of the Initiates, after all.
 She could've just been reporting about them to other Masters.
 That was what he'd mostly thought she was doing.
-He hadn't found out otherwise until he’d woken up from yet another dream about his mother-not a nightmare, exactly, but not a happy dream either, and seen her leaning over the console looking upset, and he’d immediately bounded over and asked what was wrong, and seen the message, in which Master Windu had been writing about some other knight getting killed, before talking about her progress in “the meditation exercises I taught you last time.”
+He hadn't found out otherwise until he'd woken up from yet another dream about his mother-not a nightmare, exactly, but not a happy dream either, and seen her leaning over the console looking upset.
+He'd gone over and asked what was wrong, and seen the message, in which Master Windu had been writing about some other knight getting killed, before talking about her progress in "the meditation exercises I taught you last time."

 Such as right now, when he was lying awake, and watching her type away, and he wanted so badly to go over there and see what she was saying.
-But he knew she’d get angry if he did, and he didn’t want to deal with that.
-Another thing he’d learned over the last six months was that there was nothing in the galaxy worse than when Padmé was upset with him.
-Except maybe feeling upset with her for shutting him out, but he wasn’t sure which one of those was worse.
+But he knew she'd get angry if he did.
+Another thing he'd learned over the last six months was that there was nothing in the galaxy worse than when Padmé was upset with him.
+Except maybe feeling upset with her for shutting him out.
+He wasn't sure which one of those was worse.

 She knew he was awake, he was sure of it.
 Even if she wasn't looking over, but was just staring at that panel as her fingers moved below it, and it felt like she was generating a force-field with how rigid she was.